fabrix-app/spool-router/README.md

   // ...
 }
 ```
-The Configuration about, will ignore any prefix given to it.
+The Configuration above, will ignore any prefix given to it.

 Optionally: